scribd/GAProxy/Readme.md

 ## GAProxy

-GAProxy is a simple way to use Google Analytics in flash.
-It supports GA's new event tracking system, which is a great way to do analytics in flash.
-GAproxy dynamically loads Google's GA.js into the parent page and calls it directly.
-This allows GAProxy to have a small file size (it adds around 5k to your swf), while retaining all the features of Google Analytics.
+GAProxy is a simple wrapper for Google Analytics in actionscript.
+It dynamically loads Google's GA.js into the parent page and makes calls directly to the javascript.
+As a result, it supports every feature of GA with the least amount of code.
+Including GAProxy will add around 5k to your swf size.

 ## Features